 “In this business, if you reflect backward, it’s just simply the wrong direction to look.
 Things are changing all the time.
 Customers are changing all the time.
 If you look back and wish it were that way again, you can’t survive.”

 Tom C. Zimmerman, president and CEO of Honolulu HomeLoans, calls Chee “the greatest innovator in the Hawaii real estate business – ahead of his time with regard to technology, providing research and ancillary services to customers, and instrumental in building the Hawaii real estate industry.

-“Bill’s firm, Prudential Locations, was the first one with that technology, building technology platforms and research departments, and providing research to customers, agents, sellers and buyers,” says Zimmerman.
+“Bill’s firm, Locations LLC, was the first one with that technology, building technology platforms and research departments, and providing research to customers, agents, sellers and buyers,” says Zimmerman.
 “And they were the first to begin offering other related products, such as helping with home loans, with escrow, with moving services and, now, in the last few years, building a transactional management platform.
 He’s always on the forefront of advancing the residential real estate industry.”

 Chee and Locations joined with the Prudential national network 16 years ago.
-Today, Prudential Locations has 275 Realtors, five offices, a technical staff of six and an accounting staff of four.
+Today, Locations LLC has 275 Realtors, five offices, a technical staff of six and an accounting staff of four.
 It is constantly updating its database, adding apps and incorporating new technologies, and Chee, now 68, is still in the thick of it and trying new things.